 Linen tends to be expensive due to all of its amazing and unique properties such as extreme moisture absorbance whether you are buying linen clothes, linen bed sheets, or linen towels.

 If your bedsheets can absorb moisture, they will be much more comfortable to sleep in.
-And during summer, it might also be very convenient to have a linen shirt or dress that can absorb your sweat and that is very breathable.
+And during summer, it might also be very convenient to have a chemise en lin or robe that can absorb your sweat and that is very breathable.